DobbiKov/inkscape-figures-typst/README.md

 # Inkscape figure manager.

-A script I use to manage figures for my LaTeX documents.
+A script for managing figures done in `inkscape` for typst documents.
+The base for this script is [insckape-figures](https://github.com/gillescastel/inkscape-figures) done by [Gilles Castel](https://github.com/gillescastel).
-More information in this [blog post](https://castel.dev/post/lecture-notes-2/).

 ## Requirements